-For me anyway the traits of excellent sounding wireless headphones involve such adjectives as accurate, articulate, well-balanced, dynamic and smooth.
+For me, the traits of excellent sounding wireless headphones involve such adjectives as accurate, articulate, well-balanced, dynamic and smooth.
 These exhibit those traits and their sound is up there with the best-sounding models.
 They're also splash-proof, with an IPX4 rating.

 I A/B tested these with the Bowers & Wilkins PI7, which arguably have the slight edge -- the PI7 may just be the best-sounding true-wireless earbuds out there right now.
-But the Sony WF-1000XM4's noise canceling and headset performance is superior and they cost around $120 less, so you may see the PI7 come down in price to compete with the Sony because it's hard to justify spending the extra dough on the PI7, even if its charging case doubles as a Bluetooth transceiver and it does support the aptX Adaptive format.
+But the Sony WF-1000XM4's noise canceling and headset performance is superior, and they cost around $120 less.
+So you may see the PI7 come down in price to compete with the Sony because it's hard to justify spending the extra dough on the PI7, even if its charging case doubles as a Bluetooth transceiver and supports the aptX Adaptive format.
 Read our Sony WF-1000XM4 review.

 Like some other audiophile earbuds on this list, the UW100 are a little beefy and may not fit small ears.
-For sound, they measure up well against the Sony WF-1000XM4 and other top-sounding earbuds, and arguably offer slightly better clarity than the Sonys.
-As for making calls with them, they don't reduce background noise as well as earbuds like the AirPods Pro, but they work reasonably well as a headset for making calls.
+For sound, they measure up well against the Sony WF-1000XM4 and other top-sounding earbuds and arguably offer slightly better clarity than the Sonys.
+As for using them to make calls, they don't reduce background noise as well as earbuds like the AirPods Pro, but they work reasonably well as a headset for making calls.
 They also offer multipoint Bluetooth pairing so you can simultaneously pair them to two devices, like a computer and smartphone.
 Wear sensors detect when the earbuds are in your ears and pause your music when you take them out.

 They probably offer some level of water resistance, but they currently don't have an IPX rating, which means I can't recommend them for anything but nonsweaty workouts at the gym.
 Battery life is rated at 6 hours at moderate volume levels, with an additional three charges from the somewhat large but sturdy charging case.

-Bang & Olufsen's earlier Beoplay E8 earbuds were good but underwhelming for their high price.
-The new Beoplay EQ are also rather expensive, but at least they're among the very best true wireless earbuds available right now, with top-notch sound and adaptive noise cancellation, along with a natural sounding transparency mode.
+I prefer Bang & Olufsen's newer Beoplay EX earbuds but the Beoplay EQ buds also deliver top-notch sound and adaptive noise cancellation, along with a natural sounding transparency mode.
 Multipoint Bluetooth pairing means you can connect them to a smartphone and computer simultaneously.
 They have three microphones on each bud and are good for voice calling though not exceptionally good (the EX are superior for voice calls).

 The sound is big and dynamic with deep, well-defined bass and a wide soundstage.
 The mids sound natural and the treble has a nice sparkle to it.
 They're a pleasure to listen to and among the best-sounding true wireless earbuds.
 I didn't experience any listening fatigue over longer listening sessions. aptX is available for devices that support the aptX audio codec; these have aptX Adaptive and use Bluetooth 5.2.